186dk/Alfred_run_bash_profile/README.md

     # parameters: path (or var: path | none)
     trash () { command mv "$@" ~/.Trash ; }
     ```
- 0. Can use parameter, parameters, var as parameter keyword
+ 0. Can define function parameters as 'parameters:', 'var:', 'parameter'.
+If function parameter contain 'none', so it will not require to have parameter.
- 0. If there has function inside function, the inner function need start with _ for ignoring indexing in alfred.
+ 0. Start with _ for ignoring indexing in alfred.
+E.g. Inner function.
 ## Test
 In workflow source folder, run command:
 ```php